 You can remember these first five evidences with the acronym F.A.C.E.S.

 Today there survives more some 25,000 partial and complete, ancient handwritten manuscript copies of the New Testament, as well as thousands of copies of the Old Testament...many of them predating the time of Christ.
-Did you realize that?
-We have copies of the Old Testament that are older than the time of Jesus.
-Let me tell you how they were found (a fascinating story).
+Did you know that?
+There are handwritten copies of the Old Testament, copied by scribes prior to Jesus’ birth, that survive to this day!
+Let me tell you how they were found (a fascinating story!).

 Now, even if we did not have any manuscripts copies of the Bible, there is another way of verifying that we have accurate copies of the Bible, and that is by examining the writings of the church fathers.
 By church fathers I am referring to those leaders in the church, of the first three centuries A.D., following the original disciples.
 I'm talking about men like Justin Martyr, Eusebius, Tertullian, Polycarp.
 These men, in their writings and correspondence with one another, and in their letters to different churches, quote the Old and New Testament over and over again.
 In fact, the early church fathers quote the New Testament alone more than 86,000 times.
 And here is something most people don't realize.
 Their writings survive to this day!
 You can go to Amazon.com right now and buy an encyclopedic size set of the writings of the church fathers and see with your own eyes their numerous quotations of both the Old and New Testaments.